 "We are now up to our lips in a royal marriage.
 It is to take place next Saturday, and will I dare say be a very pretty sight.
-The young lady 1 is very happy by all accounts, and looks quite radiant.
-Politics are pretty quiet, and there are as few mistakes made as you can expect in the fourth year of a Government.
-I think we are rather losing in London, but are gaining in other places.
-On the whole all things are very quiet.
-With kind regards to Sir Richard,
+The young lady 1 is very happy.

 1 The Duchess of Fife.